Transport in Plants: Overview, Topics, Mechanism, Books, Tips

 Transpiration Pull

-Water evaporates through the stomata of the leaf; this creates negative pressure that pulls more water up from the roots through the xylem.
+In transpiration, the water evaporates through the stomata of the leaf.
+This creates negative pressure that pulls more water up from the roots through the xylem.

 Role in Water Regulation